debeshmandal/go-react/README.md

-# go-auth0
+# go-react
-Example with a Go webserver, auth0 authentication and a ReactJS frontend
+Example with a Go webserver and a ReactJS frontend